 You can use various techniques to find and move to specific locations in your code more quickly.

 Bookmark lines of code.
 You can use bookmarks to navigate quickly to specific lines of code in a file.

-To set a bookmark, on the menu bar, choose Edit > Bookmarks > Toggle Bookmark.
+To set a bookmark, on the menu bar, choose Edit, Bookmarks, Toggle Bookmark.
 You can view all of the bookmarks for a solution in the Bookmarks window.
-For more information, see Set bookmarks in code.
+For more information, see Setting Bookmarks in Code.

 Search for symbol definitions in a file.
 You can search within a solution to locate symbol definitions and file names, but search results don’t include namespaces or local variables.

 Browse the overall structure of your code.
 In Solution Explorer, you can search and browse classes and their types and members in your projects.
-You can also search for symbols, view a method's Call Hierarchy, find symbol references, and perform other tasks.
+You can also search for symbols, view a method’s Call Hierarchy, find symbol references, and perform other tasks.
 If you choose a code element in Solution Explorer, the associated file opens in a Preview tab, and the cursor moves to the element in the file.
-For more information, see View the structure of code.
+For more information, see Viewing the Structure of Code.

 You can search across the IDE for commands, files, and options, in addition to filtering the contents of tool windows to show only relevant information for your current task.

 Filter the contents of tool windows.
 You can search within the contents of many tool windows, such as the Toolbox, the Properties window, and Solution Explorer, but display only items whose names contain the characters that you specify.